chrisWolter/yesfam-skitrip/docs/README.md

 # Important Information
 **When:** 05th - 12th of March 2022 \
-**Where:** Saas-Fee, Switzerland.
+**Where:** Saas-Grund, Switzerland.
 For more information see [accommodation](/accommodation/) and [skiareas](/skiarea/) \
 **Number of Attendees:** Our accommodation has space for 20-56 people, so be fast.
 (First come, first serve) \
 **Organizer:** You can find information and contact details about the organizers here: [organizers](/organizers/) \
 **Whatsapp Group:** If you have any questions feel free to ask them in the group.
 [Join here](https://chat.whatsapp.com/I1snqCa6e33330ESArl7Yb)

-<span style="color:red">**Please be aware that you can only come on this trip if you are vaccinated against covid19 with an vaccine that was approved by the swiss government or the EU.
-Every vaccine is 360 days valid starting the day of the second dose (01.12.2021).
+<span style="color:red">**Please be aware that you can only come on this trip if you are vaccinated against covid-19 with an vaccine that was approved by the swiss government or the EU.
+Every vaccine is valid 360 days starting the day of the second dose (last update: 01.12.2021).
 Please also be aware that you might have to get a PCR Test for traveling into Switzerland.
 We can't give you exact information about travel regulations, because they constantly change and they also depend on which country you are from.**</span>

 **SIGNUP IS CLOSING ON THE 09TH OF JANUARY 2022!**

 # Status
 <span style="color:green">**Current Status:**</span> \
-Book the accommodation
+Travel planning
 \
 \
 <span style="color:orange">**Next Step:**</span> \
-Travel planning
+Food planning: starts soon \
 \
 \
 <span style="color:#1a6eff">**To-dos:**</span> \
-Food planning: starts soon \
 Cooking groups : starts soon \
 Activity planning: starts soon \
-Rental planning: starts soon
+Rental planning: starts soon \
+Ski-lesson planning: starts soon \
+Skipass planning: start soon \

 # Cost